cbaez2/asset-liability-immunization-engine/README.md

 ## Overview

-This project is a **deterministic Portofolio Immunization engine** implemented in Python using **SymPy**. that computes two asset cashflows satisfying full or Redington immunization conditions,
+This project is a **deterministic Portofolio Immunization engine** implemented in Python using **SymPy** that computes two asset cashflows satisfying full or Redington immunization conditions,

 given:
 - a base interest rate i0
 - exactly **two asset times**,
-- a fixed set of liability cashflow amounts,
+- a fixed set of liability cashflow amounts and,
-- corresponding liability times, and
+- corresponding liability times.

 For Redington immunization, it additionally computes an **interval of solvency**, defined as the set of interest rates for which the surplus remains non-negative.
-The engine recalculates asset cashflows needed to re-immunize the portflio given a change interest rate to `i_n` and time to `t_n`.
+For both immunization types, the engine recalculates asset cashflows needed to re-immunize the portflio given a change interest rate to `i_n` and time to `t_n` as well as the surplus at `i_n`.

 ---